krmbzds/qf/README.md

 [![Code Climate](https://img.shields.io/codeclimate/github/krmbzds/qf.svg)](https://codeclimate.com/github/krmbzds/qf)
 [![Gem](https://img.shields.io/gem/dv/qf/stable.svg)](https://rubygems.org/gems/qf)

-qf is a ruby gem that extracts specific substrings from a block of text.
-Examples of substrings are the following, but not limited to: emails, URIs, magnets links, ipv4, ipv6 addresses, etc.
+**qf** is a Ruby gem that extracts specific substrings from a block of text.
+Examples of substrings are the following, but not limited to: emails, URIs, magnet links, IPv4, IPv6 addresses, etc.

+**qf** behaves like a standard Unix application and can be chained with other Unix commands.

 ## Installation